Ollielab/PyTextTyper/README.md

 # PyTypeWriter
- Python text engine with loads of different functions.
+Python text engine with animations, colors and ASCII art!